mhx/dwarfs/doc/mkdwarfs.md

     If you use a larger value for this option, the increments become *smaller*, and `mkdwarfs` will be slower and use more memory.

+  * `--remove-empty-dirs`:
+    Removes all empty directories from the output file system, recursively.
+    This is particularly useful when using scripts that filter out a lot of file system entries.

+  * `--with-devices`:
+    Include character and block devices in the output file system.
+These are not included by default, and due to security measures in FUSE, they will never work in the mounted file system.
+However, they can still be copied out of the mounted file system, for example using `rsync`.

+  * `--with-specials`:
+    Include named fifos and sockets in the output file system.
+These are not included by default.

   * `--log-level=`*name*:
     Specifiy a logging level.